ajitagupta/relax/README.md

 ## 2) Long breaks

 Work will always be around and bound to keep you busy.
-Thus, close your laptop after work.
+To unwind close your laptop after work.
 Take weekends off and enjoy them to the fullest!

 ## 3) Power Yoga